 For a detailed recap of the night, read the Full Story >>

 Former Edmonds CC Skipper Kingsbury Inducted into SCSHOF

-EVERETT -- Keith Kingsbury (R), who helmed the Triton men's basketball team for 36 years, and who won 570 games, was inducted into the Snohomish County Sports Hall of Fame during a ceremony at Xfinity Arena on Wednesday.
-In 1985, his team won the NWAC men’s basketball championship.
-Three other times his teams placed in the NWAC championships.
-He is the all-time winningest coach in Edmonds Community College history and he has sent over 100 players to four-year level colleges including 25 to NCAA Division 1 schools.
+EVERETT -- Keith Kingsbury (R), who helmed the Triton men's basketball team for 36 years and won 570 games, was inducted into the Snohomish County Sports Hall of Fame during a ceremony at Xfinity Arena on September 28, 2016.
+In 1985, his team won the NWAC men’s basketball championship and three other times his teams placed in the NWAC championships.
+He is the all-time winningest coach in Edmonds Community College history and he has sent over 100 players to four-year level colleges, including 25 to NCAA Division 1 schools.
 In 2013, Kingsbury was inducted into the NWAC Hall of Fame.
 Full Story >>

 Edmonds CC Gets Two into the NWAC Hall of Fame

 The Northwest Athletic Conference inducted former Edmonds CC coach Janet Guenther and 1998 Championship baseball team into the Hall of Fame held at the Red Lion in Bellevue on June 2, 2016.
 Full Story >>

 Edmonds CC Wins Maury Ray Athletic Director's Cup

 The NWAC announced the two winners of its 2014-2015 Athletic Director's Cup (Dr. Maury Ray Cup) at the annual Hall of Fame Banquet and Awards Dinner on June 4.
 Taking the Dick McClain Division (schools with seven or less sports) was Edmonds Community College.
 Read More >>